 – Sending the Paternity Test kit back to the laboratory for processing.

 – Generating and sending to you a report after the test is completed.

-What does the Home Paternity Test Kit contain?
+The Home Paternity Test Kit contains:

 DNA Test Results: The test will either exclude a putative father as the biological father or it will include a putative father as the true biological father.

-The test will either exclude a putative father as the biological father or it will include a putative father as the true biological father.
 A statistical analysis will be provided to support this claim if the alleged father is included.

 The status of Children act states that children are the offspring of their mothers husband unless it is proved that they are not.
 However not all parents are married and there can be a requirement to prove paternity.
 If an unmarried mother names a man as the father of her child on the birth certificate, she can then attempt to claim maintenance from him in the family law courts.